Your Church Website Looks Great. Do Your Sermon Transcripts?

 Think about how a stranger finds your church for the first time through a Google search.

-They’re not searching for your church by name.
-They’re searching for something they need.
-An answer to a question they’re researching.
-A sermon on a topic they’ve been wrestling with.
-They find a page on your website, and what they find there forms their first impression of your ministry.
+They searched for something they needed and found your church along the way.
+An answer to a question they were researching.
+A sermon on a topic they were wrestling with.
+They land on a page on your website, and what they find there forms their first impression of you and your ministry.

-If that page includes a transcript, they’re going to read it.
-Not because they’re evaluating your transcription quality.
-Because they’re looking for the content, and reading is faster than listening.
+If that page includes a transcript, they're going to read it.
+Why?
+Because they're looking for the content, and reading is faster than listening.

 They may not be able to articulate exactly what felt off.
 They may not even consciously register the errors.
 But something about the experience will feel inconsistent with the care that's evident everywhere else on your site.
 And that feeling will follow them as they decide whether to come back.